Breast Cancer and our seniors

 Age of menopause

-Use of oral contraceptive pills for more than 5 years.
+Use of oral contraceptive pills for more than five years.

 Dense breast tissues

-Research has figured out the fact that having dense breasts puts the woman at 6 times higher the risk of developing it.
+Research has figured out that having dense breasts puts a woman at a six times higher risk of developing it.
 In addition, dense breasts make the diagnosis of breast cancer extremely difficult.

 Family history of breast cancer